An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Experimental Setup

 \subsection{Evaluation metrics}

 For the utility judgments task, we evaluate the results of judgments using \textbf{P}recision, \textbf{R}ecall, and \textbf{F1}.
 For the ranking task, we use the normalized discounted cumulative gain (\textbf{NDCG}) \cite{jarvelin2017ir} to evaluate the ranking performance.
-For the answer generation task, we use the standard exact match metric (EM) and F1, as used by \citet{rajpurkar2016squad}.
+For the answer generation task, we use the standard exact match (EM) metric and F1.